kyma-project/kyma/docs/service-mesh/03-01-istio-setup-in-kyma.md

 - DestinationRules are created by default, which disables mTLS for the `kubernetes.default.svc.cluster.local` service.
 In local (Minikube) installation mTLS is also disabled for
 `istio-ingressgateway.istio-system.svc.cluster.local` service.
 - The `istio-sidecar-injector` Mutating Webhook Configuration is patched to exclude Gardener resources in the kube-system namespace and the timeout is set to 10 seconds.
-- All Istio components have decreased resources requests and limits.
+- All Istio components have decreased resource requests and limits.
 - The use of HTTP 1.0 is enabled in the outbound HTTP listeners by `PILOT_HTTP10` flag set in Istiod component environment variables.